SungJJinKang/EveryCulling/README.md

 # EveryCulling

-This library integrate multiple culling system into One library.
+This library integrates multiple culling methods into One library.

 This System contain **ViewFrustumCulling**, **Masked SW Occlusion Culling**, **Distance Culling**
-Most of Systems in this library is actually used in the commercial game engines.
+All culling methods implemented in this library are actually used in the commercial game, game engines(Unreal engine, MS Flight Simulator 2020...)

-This project tries to integrate them into one system and make them easy to use.
+This project tries to integrate them into one library and make them easy to use.

 - [Core Feature](https://github.com/SungJJinKang/EveryCulling#core-feature)
 - [Fully implemented features List](https://github.com/SungJJinKang/EveryCulling#fully-implemented-features)